tum-esm/ivy/docs/pages/api-reference/src.md

 ) -> None:
 ```

-Initializes the logger.
+Initializes a new Logger instance.

 **Arguments:**

- * `config`:  The config object
+ * `config`:  The config object.
  * `origin`:  The origin of the log messages, will be displayed
 in the log lines.